Florispro/gettingandcleaningdataproject/README.md

 #### Merge the observations in one dataset

 The raw data is split into a 'train' and 'test' set of observations.
 The subjects were split into 'train' and 'test' subjects.
 The types of activities and variables measured are the same across the two sets of data.
 So in this project we merge the two sets of observations into one big set.

+#### Split columns
+The columns are split to get the data in long form format.
+The following columns are extracted:
+- Domain
+- Signal source
+- Measured quantity
+- Measured function
+- Axis
+- Function value

 #### Summarization (mean) by activity and subject